jianyuan/terraform-provider-sentry/docs/resources/team_member.md

 - `organization` (String) The slug of the organization the team should be created for.
 - `team_slug` (String) The slug of the team to add the member to.

+### Optional

+- `role` (String) The role of the member in the team.
+When not set, resolve to the minimum team role given by this member's organization role.

 ### Read-Only

 - `id` (String) The ID of this resource.